GARDENS AND CAFE

 Serving a selection of Boutique teas, barista coffee and some delicious cakes & savoury dishes, made freshly on site.
 Why not book in for in High Tea or Cream Tea.

-Our Café is currently open during the Spring, Autumn and Summer by appointment for large groups.
+Our Café is currently open by appointment for large groups.

 So make sure you book ahead if your group is planning on coming.
 Contact us for more information